I’m a genealogist, oral historian, local history researcher and heritage creative practitioner based in north west England.

 From October 2018 I’ve administered the Fell Foot Park Oral History Project as part of a two-year project focusing on the recent social history of the property as a caravan, camping and chalet site from the 1940s to the 1990s.
 The project will culminate in an exhibition and visitor interpretion.
 During 2020 I’m also administering the Steam Yacht Gondola Oral History Project, part of celebrations surrounding 40 years since the yacht’s restoration.

 During 2017 I worked via tender with the programming team at Lakeland Arts developing scripts and voice recordings for four augmented realities as part of the Blackwell Project at Blackwell, the Arts and Crafts House, Bowness-on-Windermere.
 My research centred on the Holt family and their interaction with Blackwell as a holiday home.

 In May 2017 I was awarded postgraduate funding from the Open University’s Crowther Fund to fund a year long study project about aspects of the Industrial Revolution in the Scottish Borders.
 In addition to my research, I participated in letterpress workshops at Robert Smail’s Printworks in Innerleithen.
 This culminated in a piece of my letterpress artwork being accepted for display at the Remembrance 100 exhibition in Carlisle during the summer of 2018.

-I’m a member of the Oral History Society, British Association for Local History, Economic History Society, British Agricultural History Society, Ambleside Oral History Group and a Friend of the Regional History Centre at Lancaster University.
+I’m a member of the Oral History Society, British Association for Local History, Economic History Society, British Agricultural History Society, Ambleside Oral History Group, and a Friend of the Regional Heritage Centre at Lancaster University.
 I’m a shareholder in Farfield Mill Community Benefit Society, based in Sedbergh.